- Pay £30 low deposits on holidays per person

 - 00 mm of monthly rainfall

-Daytime temperatures usually reach 41°C in Abu Simbel in July with very high heat and humidity, falling to 25°C at night.
+Daytime temperatures usually reach 23°C in Abu Simbel in January, falling to 9°C at night.

 |Date||Sunrise times||Sunset times|